blackboard/anthologydevdocs/docs/blackboard/lti/1.3/01-register-an-application.md

 author: Scott Hurrey
 ---

 In this section we cover how you register your application with Anthology and deploy it to a Learn instance.
-Registration and deployment are not covered in the specification (yet), and each LMS vendor handles it slightly differently.
+Registration and deployment are not covered in the specification provided by 1EdTech, and each LMS vendor handles it slightly differently.

 ## Anthology Developer Portal